 Require: Bachelor's Degree in Nursing; current Ohio registered nursing license or eligibility to obtain; two (2) years' experience in the field of clinical nursing; expertise in appropriate technologies for simulation; computer experience with MS Office (Word, Excel, PowerPoint, Outlook); excellent presentation and communication skills; demonstration of clinical competence and professionalism.
 The University will not sponsor H1-B for this position.

 Desire: Master's degree in Nursing; supervisory experience; working knowledge of Mac computers; experience with traditional and non-traditional students from diverse backgrounds; simulation expertise.

-Submit a cover letter, resume and list of three references to https://miamioh.hiretouch.com/job-details?jobID=6762.
-Direct inquiries to Kelli Bray at email@example.com.
-Screening of applicants will begin February 6, 2019 and will continue until the position is filled.
+Submit cover letter, resume and include three professional references to http://jobs.miamioh.edu/cw/en-us/job/495991.
+Direct inquiries to Brooke Flinders at email@example.com; however all applicants must apply to the link provided.
+Screening of applications begins October 1, 2019 and continues until the position is filled.